zemingyu/meetup-queue/README.md

 ## Voting
 Vote for
 - Food choice
-- Projects to reward points to
+- Projects to reward tokens to
 - Proposals

 ## Smart contract design